Cultural property imaging: Raking illumination

-Further information:Raking light

 Raking illumination highlights texture on the surface of an object.
 This is achieved by using a single light source at a low angle relative to the object.
 Images taken under these conditions can reveal deviations in the surface of an object – gouges, scratches, paint loss, bulges, and more.
 With archaeological objects this may reveal how tools were made or how food was processed (e.g. cut marks on bones).
 In paintings it can show how the artist used the paint.

 Specular illumination

 Specular illumination documents the surface sheen of an object.
 With paintings, it is used to highlight areas of abnormality.
 While raking illumination will produce a record of these abnormalities with greater clarity, specular illumination is less dependent on the orientation of the light.
-There are two basic set ups for specular illumination – axial and oblique.
+There are two basic setups for specular illumination – axial and oblique.
 An axial setup requires the camera and the light source to be on the same axis.
 The camera is parallel to the surface of the object, and the light source is next to the camera.
 An oblique setup requires the camera and the light source to be on opposite sides of the subject, but each are at the same angle relative to the object.
 Specular light can allow conservators to see tool marks on wooden objects, or indentations that seemed invisible.

 Transmitted illumination

 Transmitted illumination is used to highlight thickness and losses among other things.
 Transmitted illumination uses a light source that is behind the object being photographed.
-(For two dimensional objects this has a very similar function to a light table.)
-This “back lighting” provides a way to see things like cracks and holes as well as revealing the general structure of an item.
+(For two-dimensional objects this has a very similar function to a light table.)
+This back lighting provides a way to see things like cracks and holes as well as revealing the general structure of an item.
 With something like papyrus, it can help to reveal the condition of the individual fibers.
 It can also be useful with textiles or basketry items where a tight weave may make it difficult to see damage or clues about how the item was woven.